ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 .. include:: diag/doc_structure_diag.rst

-- ``_build`` contains the rendered documentation in various formats, such as HTML and PDF.
+- ``_build/`` contains the rendered documentation in various formats, such as HTML and PDF.

-- ``source`` contains the RST files that are used to render the documentation.
+- ``source/`` contains the RST files that are used to render the documentation.

 - ``make.bat`` and ``Makefile`` are used to automate cleaning and building commands.
 You use ``make.bat`` when running on Windows and ``Makefile`` when running on MacOS or Linux.
+The required configuration for these files is explained in the :ref:`Automation files` section.

 The ``source/`` directory must contain at least these files:

 - ``conf.py`` is a Python script used to declare the configuration of `Sphinx`_.
+  The minimum required configuration for this file is explained in :ref:`The
+  \`\`conf.py\`\` file`.
 - ``index.rst`` is the index page of the documentation.
 In this file, try to reuse the ``README.rst`` file to avoid duplication.